-Jacob Grim, who describes the practice of worshiping Eostre in his piece Teutonic Mythology, claims that she is the “… goddess of the growing light of spring”.
-At one stage, Eostre was highly worshipped and held significant power as a deity.
+Jacob Grim, the German author and folklorist, who describes the practice of worshiping Eostre in his piece Teutonic Mythology, claims that she is the “… goddess of the growing light of spring”.
+At one stage, Eostre was highly worshipped and held significant power as a deity in England.

 Why Did Eostre’s Worship Fade?

 How then does time turn against such a powerful and significant deity?
 The answer perhaps lies in Christianity’s adaptability as organized religion and its capacity to graft onto pre-existing cults and practices.